awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-how-task-runner-dp-managed.md

 }
 ```

+For information and examples of running this activity, see [EmrActivity](dp-object-emractivity.md)\.

  If you have multiple AWS Data Pipeline\-managed resources in a pipeline, Task Runner is installed on each of them, and they all poll AWS Data Pipeline for tasks to process\.